- Helpful Tips

 - There are many toilets throughout the zoo.
 Please see the school map for these locations.
 Some of these are small, single stall toilets, and some have multiple facilities.
 If you have a large group we recommend the toilets at: Entrance, Kalahari Theatre, Water Hole (by giraffe building), Remi Brown Play Area (by Edge of Africa), Meerkat Hang-out, and Wild Displays (across from lions).

 - You will exit through the gift shop.
+All students must be accompanied while in the gift shop.
 If you want your children to have time to explore and spend money, we recommend visiting this earlier in the day so you are not rushing for the coach while waiting in end of day queues in the shop.
-If you want to pre-order Goody Bags for your group, they are £1.50.
-These must be ordered two weeks in advance, and can be collected from the Ark Gift Shop as you are exiting.
-Contact the education department (email@example.com) to add these to your booking.
+If you want to pre-order Goody Bags for your group, they are £2.00.
+These must be ordered two weeks in advance, and are collected from the Ark Gift Shop as you are exiting.
+Contact the Education Department (firstname.lastname@example.org) to add these to your booking.

-- Check the home page of the website the day before your visit for zoo updates, including if animals are off show.
+- Check the home page of the website the day before your visit for zoo updates, including if animals are planned to be off show or if any areas of the zoo will be closed.

 Colchester Zoo is open every day of the year except for Christmas Day.
 Pre-booked schools are welcome to visit on any day.
 Bookings must be made a minimum of 5 days in advance, and must be made online on our booking form (click and it will open in a new window).